1. Interactive Brokers - Best trading platform in Singapore

 Charles Schwab accounts in Singapore are available only to accredited investors.
 To qualify, you must meet minimum income or asset thresholds, such as earning over SGD 300,000 annually or holding more than SGD 2 million in assets.
 Accreditation must be verified before account approval.

-Mobile trading: Charles Schwab delivers a seamless mobile experience through two apps: Schwab Mobile for everyday trading and portfolio management, and thinkorswim Mobile for active traders.
-Both apps provide real-time data, customizable watchlists, advanced charting, and access to Schwab’s full suite of educational content, including Schwab Network’s live broadcasts.
-In my experience, Schwab’s mobile apps rank among the best for functionality and research access, making it easy to manage investments on the go.
+Mobile trading: Schwab Mobile handles everyday trading and portfolio management, while thinkorswim Mobile targets active traders.
+Both apps deliver real-time data, customizable watchlists, advanced charting, and access to Schwab's full educational suite, including live Schwab Network broadcasts.

-Trusted broker with extensive stock CFD offerings in Singapore - City Index
+6. FOREX.com - Trusted broker with extensive CFD offerings in Singapore

 Overall |